Best Lawn Mowers of 2026

 🌳 Typical Suburban (5,000-15,000 sq ft)

-The Toro offers the best balance of performance, features, and value for typical suburban yards.
-Its 22-inch deck, Personal Pace self-propel, and reliable Briggs & Stratton engine handle diverse conditions efficiently.
-Choose EGO LM2142SP ($549) if you prefer battery power and quiet operation.
+The EGO LM2114SP offers the best balance of performance, features, and value for typical suburban yards.
+Its 21-inch deck, smooth self-propel, and 55-minute runtime handle diverse conditions efficiently.
+Choose the Greenworks 80V ($400) if you want to save even more without sacrificing power.

 🌾 Large Properties (15,000-21,000 sq ft / 1/2 acre)